 4) Committed to the team

 Every team needs people who are competent and dedicated at the foundation.
-Leaders must be able to identify and address any issues related to the skills and commitment of their team members by coaching, coaching, performance management or corrective discipline.
+Leaders must be able to identify and address any issues related to the skills and commitment of their team members by coaching, performance management, or corrective discipline.
 The whole team will suffer if issues within the team are not addressed early.
 Every member of the team should be aware that others may need assistance and ready to offer their support.